communitiesuk/python-cookiecutter-uv/README.md

 Objective: make it simpler to set up new Python projects with commonly used developer tooling.

-This *should* be platform agnostic and work in DAP.

-There are step-by-step installation instructions for [macOS/Linux](https://github.com/communitiesuk/python-cookiecutter-uv/blob/main/docs/unix.md) and [Windows](https://github.com/communitiesuk/python-cookiecutter-uv/blob/main/docs/windows.md) machines.

 If you have any issues *and/or* suggestions please contact <jordan.pinder@communities.gov.uk>.

 ---